History of the Jews in Cincinnati: Educational work

 The Jewish charities of Cincinnati were exceptionally well organized.
 All the relief and educational agencies joined their forces in April 1896, and formed the United Jewish Charities.
 This body comprised the following federated societies: Hebrew General Relief Association, Jewish Ladies’ Sewing Society, Jewish Foster Home, Jewish Kitchen Garden Association, Boys’ Industrial School, Girls’ Industrial School, and Society for the Relief of Jewish Sick Poor.
 The United Charities also granted an annual subvention to the Denver Hospital for Consumptives and to the local Jewish Settlement Association.
 The seat of the National Jewish Charities is also in Cincinnati, where the national organization was called into being in May 1899.
 Besides the United Jewish Charities, Cincinnati supported the Jewish Hospital and the Home for the Jewish Aged and Infirm, and was one of the largest contributors to the Jewish Orphan Asylum at Cleveland.

 The Jews of Cincinnati participated actively in civic life and filled many local positions of trust, as well as state, judicial, and governmental offices.
 Henry Mack, Charles Fleischmann, James Brown (Ohio politician), and Alfred M. Cohen were elected members of the State Senate, and Joseph Jonas, Jacob Wolf, Daniel Wolf, and Harry M. Hoffheimer served in the State House of Representatives.
 Jacob Shroder was judge of the court of common pleas for a number of years, and Frederick S. Spiegel held the same position as of 1902.
 Julius Fleischmann was the mayor of the city.
 Nathaniel Newburgh was appointed appraiser of merchandise by President Cleveland during his first administration, and Bernhard Bettmann was collector of internal revenue since 1897.
 Lewis S. Rosenstiel, a grandson of Frederick A. Johnson—the first Jew born in the city, was the founder and chairman of Schenley Industries and was the nation's largest distiller for half of the twentieth-century.

 In 1900, the estimated Jewish population of the city stood around 15,000, in a total population of 325,902.

-By 2008, the estimated Jewish population of the Cincinnati metropolitan area stood around 27,000.
+In 2008, the estimated Jewish population of the Cincinnati metropolitan area stood around 27,000.

+By 2019, the estimated Jewish population of the Cincinnati metropolitan area was around 32,100.